Md Zabir Ansari

 Md Zabir Ansari (born 1 February 1997; मोहम्मद ज़ाबिर अंसारी) is an Indian Karate player.
 He represents India in various Karate tournaments, across the globe.
-He won the bronze medal in 2022 and a gold medal in 2023 in the National Karate Competition organized by the Association of Indian Universities.
+He secured a Gold in the National Karate Championship held at Kurukshetra University in 2025.
+He also won a bronze medal in 2022 and a gold medal in 2023 in the National Karate Competition organized by the Association of Indian Universities.

 Early life and background

 Zabir was born into a Ansari family of Mohammad Imtiyaz Ansari, a government schoolteacher and Fahima Khatoon, a Beedi maker at Tumba Pahad village of Jhajha in Jamui district, Bihar.

 He completed his graduation in Bachelor of Arts (Urdu) from Patna University and pursuing Master of Arts (Urdu) from Patna University.

 Career

 Ansari was selected as the coach for the students of Patna University in the North East Zone Inter-University Karate Championship held at Chandigarh University in December 2024.
 Anurag Paswan, a student from Ansari's private classes, won a medal in the tournament.

 In February 2025, Ansari launched a free admission campaign for female karate practitioners across Bihar at the Institute of Dynamic Martial Arts, a Karate Training centre he runs.

+In August 2025, Ansari made a debut in acting with a role in Rangdar Ahir album with Tiger Yadav, a YouTuber from Bihar.
+Ansari also played a role as an Action Director.